Edited April 15, 2015

 Ryan was just pulling on a shirt when his phone began to ring.
-He grabbed his Razr and saw Zoey's name.
-If not good for alcohol, she was still good for a ridiculous amount of fun, assuming she didn't bring Callie along.
+He grabbed his Andriod and saw Zoey's picture.
+While not good for alcohol, she was still good for a ridiculous amount of fun, assuming she didn't bring Callie along.
 "What's up, Zoe?"

 "I just met your roommate," Zoey replied.
 He then heard a distant, "Say, 'hi,' Poe."

 "Hello, Ryan," Poe's voice was there for a moment before Zoey was speaking again.